Jacob-lai/starter-hugo-academic/content/publication/example/index.md

 ---
-title: "Jiahui Lai, Min Wang et al., 4D printing of highly printable and shape morphing hydrogels composed of alginate and methylcellulose, Materials & Design, July 1, 2021"
+title: "1.
+Jiahui Lai, Min Wang et al., 4D printing of highly printable and shape morphing hydrogels composed of alginate and methylcellulose, Materials & Design, July 1, 2021"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here